 5. Play to your employee’s strengths

-Once you’ve been reporting and analyzing your labor costs and productivity for some time, chances are you will notice your employee’s individual strengths and weaknesses.
+Once you’ve been analyzing your labor costs for some time, chances are your employees’ individual strengths and weaknesses will become quite apparent.
 For instance, one server may be a master at managing your busiest night of the week, whereas a different server has a knack for enticing customers to order extra dishes.
-By recognizing your worker’s talents, rewarding them, and using those strengths to your advantage, you will optimize your labor costs (and make your employees feel valued).
+By recognizing these talents, rewarding them, and using them to your advantage, you will optimize your labor costs (and make your employees feel valued).

 6. Automate the scheduling process

-The days of time clocks and paper schedules are long gone, and managing employee schedules does not have to take up a tremendous amount of your time and resources.
-You can use free shift planning software like Homebase to save yourself time and get greater insight into your labor costs in real-time, especially when paired with a POS system.
+The days of time clocks and paper schedules are long gone, and managing employee schedules doesn’t have to take up a tremendous amount of your time.
+You can use free shift planning software like Homebase to save yourself time and get greater insight into your labor costs in real-time, especially when integrated directly into you POS system.

-From looking to the weather to analyzing the individual strengths of your employees, there’s a lot you can do to run a more efficient restaurant business.
+From weather forecasts, to individual strengths of your employees, there’s a lot you can do to run a more efficient restaurant business.
 Keeping the above suggestions in mind will help you manage your staff and keep labor costs down!